siduction/sidu-manual/data/en/0701-term-konsole_en.md

 must be entered and the **`Enter`** key must be pressed.

 If the output of a terminal appears distorted, this can usually be fixed by pressing **`Ctrl`**+**`l`**, this will rebuild the terminal window.
-Such distortions usually occur when working with programs that use an ncurses interface, for example *cgdisk*.
+Such distortions usually occur when working with programs that use an ncurses interface, for example *cfdisk*.

 A terminal may appear frozen, but this is usually not the case; input continues to be processed even if it does not appear to be so.
 This can be caused by accidentally pressing **`Ctrl`**+**`s`**.
 In this case, **`Ctrl`**+**`q`** can be tried to free the console again.